Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Introduction

 \paragraph{Computation} In the uncapped setting, the maximum Nash welfare solution (and thus Lindahl equilibrium) can be efficiently computed via an Eisenberg--Gale-style convex program.
 This program has a simple structure (maximizing a natural objective function over the standard simplex), and \citet{zhao2023convergence} has cataloged its appearance in many unrelated areas, including portfolio selection for maximizing log investment returns \citep{cover1984algorithm}, information theory \citep{csiszar1974computation} and statistics \citep{vardi1993image}, and in medical imaging for positron emission tomography \citep{vardi1985statistical}. \citet{cover1984algorithm} proposed a dynamics converging to the optimal solution of this program.
 Convergence proofs were also given by \citet{csiszar1984information} and \citet{brandl2022fundingpublicprojects}.
 Later, \citet{zhao2023convergence} obtained a convergence rate of $\log(nm)/t$ for this dynamics.
 This is the same rate that we establish, though his approach does not connect the dynamics to mirror descent.
 In the capped setting, very little was known about computation, except for a heuristic algorithm proposed by \citet{fain2016core} that worked well in their experiments.

 \paragraph{Donor coordination} An important application of the public goods allocation problem we study is \emph{donor coordination}, where a collection of donors wish to coordinate their charitable spending, for example by pooling their donations and voting over the division of the pool between different causes. \citet{brandl2022fundingpublicprojects} have argued (using an uncapped model with linear utilities) that the Nash rule and thus Lindahl equilibrium is a good solution concept for this use case \citep[see also][]{greaves2023bargaining}.
-However, an important reason for coordinating donations is the potential presence of caps: some charities may have a limited ``room for more funding''.
+However, a key reason for coordinating donations is the potential presence of caps: some charities may have a limited ``room for more funding''.
 This issue is frequently discussed within Effective Altruism, citing cases similar to \Cref{ex:non-unique} \citep{peters2019effectivealtruism}.
-As our work shows, the Nash solution does not extend well to settings with limited room for more funding, but Lindahl equilibrium as computed by our new convex program does. \citet{brandt2024coordinatingcharitabledonations} also discuss Lindahl equilibrium for the application of donor coordination, in a model with Leontief utility functions.
+As our work shows, the Nash solution does not extend well to settings with limited room for more funding, but Lindahl equilibrium as computed by our new convex program does. \citet{brandt2024coordinatingcharitabledonations} also discuss Lindahl equilibrium applied to donor coordination, using Leontief utility functions.

 \paragraph{Other applications of the core} The core has been employed as a fairness property in many other models.
 For example, \citet{chaudhury2022federatedlearning} apply it to federated learning. \footnote{\citet[Theorem 2]{chaudhury2022federatedlearning} show that the Nash rule satisfies core stability for arbitrary concave utilities.
 On first sight, this is in contradiction to our claim that Nash fails the core in the capped setting (\Cref{ex:capped-nash-fails-core}).
 The difference is that \citet{chaudhury2022federatedlearning} use a much weaker notion of the core which involves scaling utilities by the coalition size, rather than scaling the endowment. \citet[Section 1.6]{fain2018indivisiblepublic} discuss the distinction between these concepts.} It has also been used for clustering \citep{chen2019proportionally,caragiannis2024proportional,kellerhals2024proportional}, peer reviewer assignments \citep{aziz2023peerreview}, and sortition \citep{ebadian2025sortition}.